mobiletest2016/machine-learning-articles/articles/using-radial-basis-functions-for-svms-with-python-and-scikit-learn.md

 >
 > Wikipedia (2005)

 In other words, if we choose some point, the _output_ of an RBF will be the distance between that point and some fixed point.
-In other words, we can create a \[latex\]z\[/latex\] dimension with the outputs of this RBF, which essentially get a 'height' based on how far the point is from some point.
+In other words, we can create a $z$ dimension with the outputs of this RBF, which essentially get a 'height' based on how far the point is from some point.

 There are in fact many RBF implementations that can be used (Wikipedia, 2005).
 Scikit-learn implements what is known as the "squared-exponential kernel" (Scikit-learn, n.d.).